Adventure Team Challenge Washington D.C.

 Adapted from World T.E.A.M.
 Sports‘ successful Adventure Team Challenge in western Colorado, inclusive teams of athletes navigate each stage of the event.
 Held in the scenic Chesapeake & Ohio Canal National Historical Park along the Potomac River at Washington, the Challenge encourages teams to work together to overcome obstacles and finish together.

-The Dralla Foundation Adventure Team Challenge Washington D.C. offers an exciting opportunity for developmentally disabled children and teens to actively participate in an outdoor sporting event with able-bodied participants.
-Each Challenge features hiking, mountain bicycling and water sport stages.
+The Dralla Foundation Adventure Team Challenge Washington D.C. offered an exciting opportunity for developmentally-disabled pre-teens and teenagers to actively participate in an outdoor sporting event with able-bodied participants.
+Each Challenge features hiking, off-road bicycling and water sport stages.

-For the 2016 Challenge, partners for the inclusive event for disabled and able-bodied Washington-area pre-teens and teenagers included Best Buddies Capital Region, SUBWAY of the Walter Reed National Military Medical Center, and Edible Arrangements of DC and Arlington.
+For the 2016 Challenge, partners for the inclusive event for adaptive and able-bodied Washington-area athletes included Best Buddies Capital Region, SUBWAY of the Walter Reed National Military Medical Center, and Edible Arrangements of DC and Arlington.